A. B. Lull

-Alphonso Ben Lull (1844 – February 25, 1929) was an American physician and politician who served in the Washington House of Representatives from 1889 to 1891.
+Alphonso Ben Lull (c.
+1844 – February 25, 1929) was an American physician and politician who served in the Washington House of Representatives from 1889 to 1891.

-Lull was born in Pennsylvania and attended the Michigan College of Medicine.
+Lull was born in Pennsylvania and attended the Michigan College of Medicine (which has since become part of Wayne State University).
 He was living in Albuquerque, New Mexico, in 1888 when he was arrest on charges of desertion and adultery after his wife, who alleged he committed "improper relations" with a widow of one of his patients.

 That same year he moved to Port Angeles, Washington and to California in 1908.